-Table 9-10 through Table 9-15 show the Day-Ahead Energy Market interchange totals at the individual interface pricing points.
-In the first six months of 2015, up-to congestion transactions accounted for 51.7 percent of all scheduled import MW transactions, 24.2 percent of all scheduled export MW transactions and 236.8 percent of the net interchange volume in the Day-Ahead Energy Market.
-Net interchange in the Day-Ahead Energy Market, including up-to congestion transactions, is shown by interface pricing point in the first six months of 2015 in Table 9-10.
-Up-to congestion transactions by interface pricing point in the first six months of 2015 are shown in Table
+Table 9-10 through Table 9-15 show the day-ahead energy market interchange totals at the individual interface pricing points.
+In the first nine months of 2015, up to congestion transactions accounted for 51.2 percent of all scheduled import MW transactions, 25.3 percent of all scheduled export MW transactions and 369.4 percent of the net interchange volume in the Day-Ahead Energy Market.
+Net interchange in the Day-Ahead Energy Market, including up to congestion transactions, is shown by interface pricing point in the first nine months of 2015 in Table 9-10.
+Up to congestion transactions by interface pricing point in the first nine months of 2015 are shown in Table 9-11.

-9-11.
-Gross imports and exports, including up-to congestion transactions, for the Day-Ahead Energy Market are shown in Table 9-12 and Table 9-14, while gross import up-to congestion transactions are show in Table 9-13 and gross export up-to congestion transactions are shown in Table 9-15.
-On August 29, 2014, FERC issued an Order which created an obligation for UTCs to pay any uplift determined to be appropriate in the Commission review, effective September 8, 2014.
-As a result of the requirement to pay uplift charges and the uncertainty about the level of the required uplift charges, market participants reduced up-to congestion trading effective September 8, 2014.
+Gross imports and exports, including up to congestion transactions, for the Day-Ahead Energy Market are shown in Table 9-12 and Table 9-14, while gross import up to congestion transactions are show in Table 9-13 and gross export up to congestion transactions are shown in Table 9-15.
+On August 29, 2014, FERC issued an Order which created an obligation for UTCs to pay any uplift determined to be appropriate in the Commission review, effective September 8, 2014.24 As a result of the requirement to pay uplift charges and the uncertainty about the level of the required uplift charges, market participants reduced up to congestion trading effective September 8, 2014.

-There is one interface pricing point eligible for day-ahead transaction scheduling only (NIPSCO).
+There is one interface pricing point eligible for dayahead transaction scheduling only (NIPSCO).
 The NIPSCO interface pricing point was created when the individual balancing authorities that integrated to form MISO operated independently.
 Transactions sourcing or sinking in the NIPSCO balancing authority were eligible to receive the real-time NIPSCO interface pricing point.
-After the formation of the MISO RTO, all real-time transactions sourcing or sinking in NIPSCO are represented on the NERC Tag as sourcing or sinking in MISO, and thus receive the MISO interface pricing point in the Real-Time Energy Market.
+After the formation of the MISO RTO, all realtime transactions sourcing or sinking in NIPSCO are represented on the NERC Tag as sourcing or sinking in

+MISO, and thus receive the MISO interface pricing point in the Real-Time Energy Market.
 For this reason, it was no longer possible to receive the NIPSCO interface pricing point in the Real-Time Energy Market after the integration of NIPSCO into MISO.

-The NIPSCO interface pricing point remains an eligible interface pricing point in the PJM Day-Ahead Energy Market for the stated purpose of facilitating the long term day-ahead positions created at the NIPSCO Interface prior to the integration.
-In the first six months of 2015, the day-ahead net scheduled interchange at the NIPSCO interface pricing point was -593.6 GWh (See Table 9-10) and the up-to congestion net scheduled interchange at the NIPSCO interface pricing point was -593.6 GWh (See Table 9-11).
+The NIPSCO interface pricing point remains an eligible interface pricing point in the PJM Day-Ahead Energy Market, and is available for all market participants to use as the pricing point for day-ahead imports, exports and wheels, as well as a source or sink for up to congestion transactions.
+The NIPSCO interface pricing point remains for the stated purpose of facilitating the long term day-ahead positions created at the NIPSCO Interface prior to the integration.
+In the first nine months of 2015, the day-ahead net scheduled interchange at the NIPSCO interface pricing point was -1,002.9 GWh (Table 9-10) and the up to congestion net scheduled interchange at the NIPSCO interface pricing point was -1,002.9 GWh (See Table 9-11).
 While there is no corresponding interface pricing point available for real-time transaction scheduling, a real-time LMP is still calculated.
-This realtime price is used for balancing the deviations between the Day-Ahead and Real-Time Energy Markets.
+This real-time price is used for balancing the deviations between the Day-Ahead and Real-Time Energy Markets.